NERSC/buildtest-nersc/README.md

 The `validate_tests` gitlab job is responsible for validating buildspecs, please review this job when contributing tests.
 The buildspec must pass validation in order for buildtest to build and run the test.

+## Integrations

+buildtest-cori mirror repo has integration with Github and Slack.
+The integrations can be found at https://gitlab.nersc.gov/nersc/consulting/buildtest-cori/-/settings/integrations.
+The Github integration will push result back to upstream project: https://github.com/buildtesters/buildtest-cori.
+The CI checks are pushed to [buildtest slack](https://hpcbuildtest.slack.com/) at **#ci-checks** workspace.

 ## Contributing Guide